Specialism

 1) Make the most of your investment

 Although a cut-price architectural designer or draftsman might seem like a good idea on the surface, it isn’t going to save you any money in the long run.
-Only a quality ARB-registered architect or a RIBA-chartered practice can help you avoid issues further down the road.
-If you get cheap planning drawings and they fail, what would that cost you?
-Cost is certainly a key consideration in an investment like this, but the other consideration is the return you get.
-What kind of return do you typically look for when you buy a service like this?
+Only a quality ARB-registered architect or an RIBA-chartered practice can help you avoid issues further down the road.

 ARB-registered and RIBA-chartered architects solve planning and design and build problems, and in the long run that it's that knowledge and experience that can save you headaches, time and money.

 A quality architect will have the right contacts in the building trade to make their ideas come to life and give you a stress-free build.
 A cheap drawing company is not interested in building a relationship with you.
-All they want is their money.
+All they want is your money.

 2) Add light and space to your home

-A cheap architectural designer is cheap for a reason.
-They will draw standard extensions, conversions and homes, and deliver them to you in a standard way.
 Probably all of us have memories of when we cut costs on something and then had to live with the fact that we didn’t get what we really wanted for a long, long time.

-Reputable architecture firms are not in the business of selling drawings.
-Yes, they provide drawings, but those drawings are just a small part of the service.
 What firms like ours sell are solutions for homeowners so they can fill their home with space, comfort and value and for developers they can make the most of their ROI.

-I am sure that you want an architect that delivers something brilliant, something unique… Architects Registration Board-registered architects know how to work with light and space to create something breathtaking.
+Registered and chartered architects know how to work with light and space to create something breathtaking.
 That is what you want from a London architect, and that is what you get when you choose quality.
-Let cheap architects design cheap houses for cowboy builders.

 3) Save effort